anitamiring/angular-basics/README.md

 # angular-basics

-Angular is ***JavaScript Framework*** which allowes you to create reactive ***Single-Page-Applications*** (SPAs).
+Angular is ***JavaScript Framework*** which allowes to create reactive ***Single-Page-Applications*** (SPAs).
 Single page means it is all about one html page which is updated in the browser.
 If there is nead to use database it doesn't interrupt page flow.

 ### Angular Versions